andysoftdev/ht4w/README.md

 HOW TO BUILD HYPERTABLE FOR WINDOWS
 ===================================

-Building hypertable from source for Windows requires Microsoft Visual Studio 2010, in order to build and run all regression tests the option maximum number of parallel project builds should be set to one (the option is available under Tools/Options/Project and Solutions/Build and Run).
+Building hypertable from source for Windows requires Microsoft Visual Studio 2010 Professional or better.

 ###Browse or get the source###